rafiul86/Crypto-investing-app/README.md

 __Beside this you may find it better in many other ways__

-This is the website [https://minority-programmers-skiltest.web.app/home](https://minority-programmers-skiltest.web.app/home) to view it in the browser.
+[https://minority-programmers-skiltest.web.app/home](https://minority-programmers-skiltest.web.app/home) to view it in the browser.